High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions

 \section{HPSC Challenges}

 Leveraging HPC resources to accelerate statistical analysis presents challenges different from those of traditional computational science.
 Many statistical algorithms were initially designed for sequential execution and modest data sizes, making their transition to parallel, distributed, and heterogeneous architectures far from a straightforward process.
 These algorithms often exhibit complex data dependencies, irregular memory access, and heightened sensitivity to numerical precision, factors that complicate scaling on modern HPC platforms.
 Meeting these demands requires more than raw compute power.
 It requires algorithm redesign, minimizing data movement between computing units, ensuring numerical stability at scale, and building robust, portable, and reproducible software.
-In the following section, we outline the core challenges facing HPSC, including parallelization strategies, memory and data management, numerical precision, and implementation bottlenecks, with a focus on what is needed to unlock truly scalable, accurate, and high-performance statistical computing.
+In the following section, we outline the core challenges facing HPSC, including parallelization strategies, memory and data management, numerical precision, and implementation bottlenecks, with a focus on what is needed to achieve scalability and accuracy.